Shang-keng Ma Papers

 SERIES 3: CORRESPONDENCE

-General Correspondence contains Ma's letters to and from researchers and visiting professors he sponsored, colleagues at other universities, and the administrators of his department.
+General correspondence contains Ma's letters to and from researchers and visiting professors he sponsored, colleagues at other universities, and the administrators of his department.
 In addition, this subseries includes Ma's letters to editors and publishers of scientific journals in his capacity as a referee.
 Also included are Ma's recommendation of Bernd Matthias for a Nobel Prize in physics and a letter to Ma's congressman protesting the violation of human rights in Israel.

 SERIES 4: SUBJECT FILES

-SUBJECT FILES contains several subseries.
-Chinese Issues contains "open letters" to President Nixon and the U.C.S.D student paper protesting the United States' intention to give the Ryukyu Islands off the coast of China to the government of Japan.
+The SUBJECT FILES series is arranged alphabetically by general subject titles.
+Chinese Issues contains "open letters" to President Nixon and the UCSD student paper protesting the United States' intention to give the Ryukyu Islands off the coast of China to the government of Japan.
 Also here is a letter widely circulated to faculty members of Chinese descent from the Chinese Students Association in Houston.
+Grant files contain Ma's records of his Sloan fellowship, the NSF award which funded the writing of Statistical Mechanics in Chinese, and other grant applications and materials.
+Visiting Professors and Researchers files contain letters and forms inviting and arranging collaboration at UCSD with scientists from other countries, including Pierre Pfeuty, Amnon Aharoney, Yoseph Imry, and Gene Mazenko.

 SERIES 5: NOTES